Flickerball

 The game begins with players split on each side as is the custom.
 Players meet at midfield where a jump ball begins the game.
 Whenever the ball hits the ground the team to touch it last loses possession.
 The team that gains control must first make a pass laterally or backward (unless the ball went into their Defensive endzone in which case the ball is played as if off a score).
 Fouls may be called by a referee or by player agreement if a referee is not present.
 A foul shot is only given if the player is shooting and if the player misses the attempted shot. shots with fouls that result in a score off the initial shot are not called.
 A made shot is worth one point if it hits the board and two if it goes through the middle.
-A missed shot is automatically out of bounds and the other team is given possession unless the shot was tipped by the other team.
-Normal game times will run about 40 minutes and may or may not have a break at the 20 minute mark.
+A missed shot is automatically out of bounds, and the other team is given possession unless the shot was tipped by the other team.
+Normal game times will run about 40 minutes and may or may not have a break at the 20-minute mark.

 An alternate version of the game, which is commonly played in Wisconsin, follows a different set of rules.
 After a coin toss and sides are chosen the defending team must send the ball, a throw off of sorts, down to the opposite end of the playing field in which the other team receives.
-The ball is then passed between team mates with an allotted 3 steps.
+The ball is then passed between teammates with an allotted 3 steps.
 If the ball crosses into the end zone the offensive team receives one point and the defending team must walk down to the other side.
 The ball is then thrown off again and again until the game is over.
 If the ball is dropped at any point in the game, the defending team gains possession.
 A typical game lasts 30 minutes and consists with teams of 8.
-This version of the game is a favorite of the Sheboygan North Cross Country team and the Sheboygan Community as a whole.
+This version of the game is a favorite of the Sheboygan North Cross-Country team and the Sheboygan Community as a whole.

 Flickerball was once commonly played at United States Air Force educational institutions with the following ruleset:The last of the three team sports played by SOS students is flickerball.
-This is a less well known sport, although common to Air Force educational institutions.
+This is a less well-known sport, although common to Air Force educational institutions.
 Flickerball is played on a rectangular field, 53 and 1/3 yards in length and 30 yards wide.
 There is a goal located 5 yards behind the endline, centered between the sideline markers and parallel to the endline.

 Each team consists of seven players.
 The game has eight 4-minute periods, divided into quarters and halves.
 Each student participates a minimum of two complete periods in each half.